Chiara2804/Customize-Chrome-Extension/README.md

-# Customize Chrome Theme Extension 🌑👩‍💻
+# Customize Chrome Extension 🌑👩‍💻
 This extension is avaible on Chrome here:

 ## Features